 Given the service performance requirements, it is possible that not all services will be available in all areas of ubiquitous coverage.

-It will be essential to maintain continuity, as devices change locations and move between different types of networks.
+It will be crucial to maintain continuity, as devices change locations consistently and move between several types of networks.

 The 5G-RAN will include both a 5G New Radio (currently being called a (gNB) and/or LTE Radios (eNBs) connected to the Next Generation 5G Core (NG Core).